diedummydie/Safari-Theme-for-Firefox/README.md

 # Safari Theme for Firefox

-This setup configures Firefox components to look more integrated and native on macOS, or any OS where that aesthetic is desired.
-It's made to work with a pair of actual/regular themes so that you can switch between light and dark without editing CSS.
+This setup configures Firefox components to look more integrated and native on macOS or anywhere desired.
+It's made to work with a pair of themes which let you switch between light and dark without editing CSS.

 Links for those themes will appear here as soon as they are approved.